 Please note: Communion Administrators have a slightly different licensing process.
 To apply for a license for Communion Administrators, please click on the button below.

-Licensed Lay Minister Communion Administrators
+Licensed Lay Ministers Communion Administrators